PhotoboothProject/photobooth/docs/faq/index.md

 -   Capture pictures via `raspistill` or `libcamera-still` won't work if motion is installed!
 -   Requires Photobooth v2.2.1 or later!

+**Setting up a stream from your DSLR**

+If you want to use a stream from your DSLR, add the `--mjpeg` flag when running the install script.
+This will install go2rtc and automatically setup a stream from your DSLR. go2rtc can be accessed at `http://localhost:1989`.
+Use `url("http://localhost:1989/api/stream.mjpeg?src=dslr")` as _"Preview-URL"_ (replace `localhost` with Photobooths IP for remote access).
+To be able to also capture images you need to adjust the capture command.
+_"Commands"_: _"Take picture command"_: `capture %s`

 **PiOS bullseye and PiCamera**

 If you like to use the Pi Camera only for preview, you're able to setup motion and use the preview from URL option to use the motion stream.